TCP-23/GMF2-Tools/README.md

 # GMF2 Tools

 > [!NOTE]
-> See [here](https://sevonj.github.io/nmh_reverse/formats/) for documentation on how data is stored in the game files.
+> See [here](https://sevonj.github.io/ghm_docs/formats/) for documentation on how data is stored in the game files.

 Uses code from https://github.com/sevonj/nmh_reverse

 A [Blender](https://www.blender.org) extension that allows Blender to import GMF2 files.

-Models with an armature don't rip correctly at the moment.

 ## Requirements:
 - Blender version 4.2 or higher